PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Conclusion

 \section{Conclusion}

 In this paper, we proposed \app, an LLM-based text-to-PromQL framework that enables engineers to interact with Prometheus metrics data through natural language. \app uses a knowledge graph to describe the complex context (e.g., metric names, metric labels, system component dependencies) of an online service system.
 Then, \app transforms the engineers' natural language questions into PromQL queries through the synergistic reasoning of knowledge graph and LLMs.
 To evaluate \app, we manually construct the first text-to-PromQL benchmark dataset based on an open-source microservice system.
 The experiment results demonstrate the effectiveness of \app in text-to-PromQL.
-When using GPT-4-Turbo as the backbone LLM, PromAssistant achieves an accuracy of 69.1\% in generating PromQL queries.
+When using GPT-4-Turbo as the backbone LLM, PromCopilot achieves an accuracy of 69.1\% in generating PromQL queries.
 Moreover, the results confirm that \app is accurate in retrieving metric knowledge and system component knowledge.

-And we think \app has the potential to be applied to other metrics monitoring systems or metrics querying languages.
+\app currently targets cloud-native online service systems and PromQL.
+And we think \app has the potential to extend to other types of systems and metric query languages.
+In the future, we will explore applying \app to application systems with more diverse architectures and different metric monitoring platforms.
+We will try to design specialized system context knowledge graphs for application systems with different architectures and design knowledge retrieval methods and prompts for different metric monitoring systems.
+Furthermore, we will explore improving the PromQL generation capabilities of generic LLMs through techniques such as fine-tuning.